Search Close

 Bow Transit Connectors (BTC) was announced as Green Line’s Development Partner in May 2023.
 BTC brings shared expertise in underground, above-ground structures, and LRT design and construction to deliver Phase 1 of the Green Line LRT Project.

-During the Development Phase, BTC is advancing design while the project cost, schedule and risk allocation are negotiated, prior to signing the Project Agreement in 2024 and beginning main construction.
+During the Development Phase, BTC is advancing design while the project cost, schedule and risk allocation are negotiated.
 Their teams will be supported with local contractors, suppliers, and trades.

 An early works program, currently underway, is being performed by PCL Construction, the third-party utilities (ENMAX, Telus, etc.) and Graham Construction.